 Day 5: Höchst to Constance | 60 km

-The last day of your tour takes you through Romanshorn which is home to Switzerland’s largest harbour on Lake Constance.
+Today you will cycle through Romanshorn, which is home to Switzerland’s largest harbour on Lake Constance.
 This stretch is flat and easy to cycle.
 You will pass plenty of places where you can go swimming and refresh yourself in the lovely cool waters of the lake.
 Wander through the old town or enjoy an ice cream down at the harbour.

 Day 6: Constance to Schaffhausen | 50 km